-'''

-pass in on fxp0 proto tcp from any to any port ssh flags S/SA
+pass in on fxp0 proto tcp from any to any port ssh flags S/SA pass out on fxp0 proto tcp all flags S/SA keep state pass out on fxp0 proto tcp all

-'''

 The above rule passes TCP traffic with the SYN flag set while only looking at the SYN and ACK flags.
 A packet with the SYN and ECE flags would match the above rule while a packet with SYN and ACK or just ACK would not.